paulhibbitts/test-docsify-this/docs/README.md

 And here’s how Docsify-This.net displays the same URL:

 <img src="https://raw.githubusercontent.com/paulhibbitts/test-docsify-this/test-docsify-this-v2/docs/images/docsify-this-example-page.jpg" width="1152" height="819" class="responsive image-border-rounded" alt="Example Docsify-This URL displayed by Docsify-This"><br>
-<em>The web page displayed by Docsify-This.net, showing the Markdown file with a sidebar that includes headings up to 3 levels, as specified by the Docsify-This URL.</em>
+<em>The Web page displayed by Docsify-This.net, showing the Markdown file with a sidebar that includes headings up to 3 levels, as specified by the Docsify-This URL.</em>

 #### Page Appearance URL Parameters